koraytugay/koraytugay.github.io/content/docker/dockerfile.md

 Please see [this](https://stackoverflow.com/questions/24958140) question on Stackoverflow for the differences between `COPY` and `ADD`.

 ### WORKDIR
 `WORKDIR` changes the current working directory from `/` to path specified.
-This will affect `RUN` and `CMD` instructions.
+This will affect `RUN`, `CMD` and `ENTRYPOINT` instructions.
 The path can be relative or absolute.
 In case it is relative, it is relative to the last `WORKDIR` set.
 If the directory does not exist, it will be created.

 ```dockerfile
 WORKDIR /mycustom/workdir